David T. King

 [T]his clear lack of patristic consensus led Rome to embrace a new theory in the late nineteenth century to explain its teachings — the theory initiated by John Henry Newman known as the development of doctrine.

 Romish advocates . . . are now content to exchange tradition, which their predecessors had made the basis of their system, for this new foundation of development . . .
 The starting of this theory exhibits plainly the total rout which the champions of the Roman Church experienced in the battle they attempted to fight on the field of history.
-The theory of development is, in short, an attempt to enable men, beaten off the platform of history, to hang on to it by the eyelids . . .
+The theory of development is, in short, an attempt to enable men, beaten off the platform of history, to hang on to it by the eyelids. . .
 The old theory was that the teaching of the Church had never varied . . .
 Anyone who holds the theory of Development ought, in consistency, to put the writings of the Fathers on the shelf as antiquated and obsolete . . .
+An unlearned Protestant perceives that the doctrine of Rome is not the doctrine of the Bible.
+A learned Protestant adds that neither is it the doctrine or the primitive Church .

 So much nonsense (filled with factual errors and misrepresentations of Catholic teaching) from small minds, against a great man and theological genius . . .